linxy29/BM_group_project/tidy_and_explore.md

 cancer_reg = cancer_reg %>% select(-pct_some_col18_24, -pct_private_coverage_alone, -binned_inc, -median_age)

-  ##removed binned_inc since we already have median income and median age since it is avg of median age female and male. so we'll build model with those those factors instead. ##age+gender
+  ##removed binned_inc since we already have median income and median age since it is avg of median age female and male. so we'll build model with those those factors instead.

 ##percentage missing for pct_employed16_over is  ~5%, checking to see if its correlated with the outcome